-There's a lot of talk out there about various CRM systems.
-And there are a ton of options to choose from when it comes to a CRM for your home building business.
-Do you go with a system that is nationally recognized and has great support?
+There's a lot of talk out there about various Customer Relationship Management (CRM) systems, and there are a ton of options to choose from when it comes to a CRM system for your home building business.
+Do you go with a system that is nationally recognized and has excellent support?
 Or do you go with a smaller company that is specific to your industry?
-Or maybe you're looking for one that integrates with your project management system.
-There are a lot of options and a lot of factors to consider.
+Or maybe you're looking for one that integrates with your existing internal systems.

 - What is your sales projection this month based on leads at the contract stage?